vulcanfox/aks-demo/README.md

 Here, we can see there are two modules (cluster and mlflow) and environments such as production, staging, and dev.
 The separate environments enable us to provision our cluster for different purposes.
 For example, we’d have:
 1. One environment for engineers to access so they can make changes to the infrastructure (Dev) as needed,
-2. Another environment to hand-on-test that infrastructure by non-engineers (perhaps a selected group of data scientists)
+2. Another staging environment to hand-on-test that infrastructure by non-engineers (perhaps a selected group of data scientists)
 3. A final environment for production, which represents the version of the platform that all users use daily.

 Our GitHub Actions workflow structure can intelligently switch between environments depending on the branch that is proposing the changes.
 For example, if the changes are proposed by a branch into the dev environment, then the workflow will point the changes to the correct environment, and so on.

-I’ve shown how the overall configuration is structured in terraform, but what do these individual pieces look like?
+Now we have some understand of how the overall configuration is structured in terraform, but what do these individual parts look like?
 Let’s have a look:

 ### Module files
 ![](screenshots/3-module-files.png)

-Modules consist of main.tf, varaibles.tf, outputs.tf:
+Modules consist of `main.tf, variables.tf, outputs.tf`:
 1.	 `Main.tf `: Describes the resource(s) that the model represents.
 For example, the code below describes our Kubernetes cluster on Azure.
 Its location is in the East US; it has a node count (virtual machines) of 2, it runs the Kubernetes version we set (1.32.7), and so on.

         ```python